thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

 ## Get OnTrack/Doubtfire Running on Local Machine

-You will need a terminal that supports shell scripts (on Windows, you will need WSL2, Msys2, or Cygwin).
+You need a terminal that supports shell scripts (on Windows, you need WSL2, Msys2, or Cygwin).

 1. Clone the fork of doubtfire-lms.